urbas/play-essentials/README.md

 ### Custom authentication mechanism

-You can write your own authentication controller on top of the authentication infrastructure.

-So, whatever authentication procedure you're going to introduce, you'll be using this generic login method:
+You can introduce a custom authentication procedure through the generic login method:

 ```java
 auth().logIn(new PlessUser(userId, email, username, password));
 ```

+The above method starts an authentication session for the given user (even if the user does not exist in the user repository).

 ## Emailing